Ensuring impact over time: buffers, permanence & risk mitigation

 Full transparency through the platform

-Rather than relying on fixed guarantees, the system is designed to measure, verify, and manage impact over time.
+Rather than relying on fixed guarantees, the system is built to measure, adapt, and maintain impact over time.